 Either way, I’ll bet there’s something you take from this list – and maybe a friend or family member who you can share the rest of these tips with?

-Finally, most of these are ideas and products that I’ve written thousands of words about elsewhere on the blog, so consider this your miniature cheat sheet for some easy sustainability inspiration for the New Year!
+Finally, most of these are ideas and products that I’ve written thousands of words about elsewhere on the blog, so consider this your miniature cheat sheet for sustainability inspiration for the New Year!

 1. Get rid of your plastic tubes of toothpaste.